Heity94/Compas-recidivism-analysis/README.md

                  +---------+
 ```

 This repository contains our analysis of the **COMPAS** recidivism dataset which was published by ProPublica in their story ["Machine Bias"](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing/) story.
-Furthermore, we train and compare  recidivism various machine learning models to predict recidivism and use SHAP to interpret the model's behavior and check for bias.
+Furthermore, we train and compare various machine learning models to predict recidivism and use SHAP to interpret the model's behavior and check for bias.

 For our project we chose to the following two prediction tasks:
 1) Classification: Prediction of general recidivism within two years after COMPAS assessment